 Woodbury is a blue-collar town, with 36.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Woodbury is a city of professionals, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Woodbury who work in office and administrative support (12.89%), healthcare (11.05%), and management occupations (8.42%).

-Woodbury is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Woodbury doesn't have a public transportation system that people use for their commute.

 The per capita income in Woodbury in 2022 was $22,831, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $91,324 for a family of four.
 However, Woodbury contains both very wealthy and poor people as well.
 Woodbury also has one of the higher rates of people living in poverty in the nation, with 30.85% of its population below the federal poverty line.